Abhid14/pygranthalaya/README.md

 Developers

-  Downoad and unpack v1.0.5-beta in a proper folder Ensure python version 3.8 is installed if not packages may fail to run python 3.8.5 is recommended Oen a terminal in the directory conataining Pygranthalaya.py In the terminal execute pip install -r requirements.txt to install the required dependencies.
+  Download and unpack v1.0.5-beta in a proper folder Ensure python version 3.8 is installed if not packages may fail to run python 3.8.5 is recommended Oen a terminal in the directory conataining Pygranthalaya.py In the terminal execute pip install -r requirements.txt to install the required dependencies.